JPMorgan Chase

 Reimagined homebuying

-Chase MyHome gives customers a window into one of their most valuable assets.
-Home value estimates, equity tracking, market comparables, neighborhood trends; data that used to require a Realtor visit or a third-party app now lives inside the Chase experience, updated and personalized.
+Chase MyHome has the power to give customers a window into one of their most valuable assets.
+Home value estimates, equity tracking, neighborhood trends, data that used to require a Realtor visit or a third-party app now live inside the Chase experience, updated and personalized.

 I led end-to-end design on the effort to expand access to Chase MyHome's home insights pages, making them available to a significantly broader set of customers across both the web and the Chase app.
-These insights existed, but only customers who already had a Chase mortgage could see them.
+Previously, these insights existed, but only customers with a Chase mortgage could see them.
 Everyone else: Chase banking customers who owned a home, customers with a mortgage elsewhere, buyers actively shopping, hit a wall.
-The opportunity was to open that wall, and in doing so, bring Chase into a homeownership conversation earlier than they previously would have.
+The opportunity was clear: give Home Insights access to everyone, and, in doing so, increase mortgage originations.

 Problem